Skip to main content

 Versions

-Each time an author updates a blueprint, a new version is created.
+Each time a blueprint is updated by its author, a new version is created.

 Blueprint - Using Blueprints - Blueprint Versioning